 Q. Can I walk on the area during the drying process?

-Keep foot traffic to a minimum and if necessary, wear appropriate shoes (recommended for your safety).
+Keep foot traffic to a minimum and if necessary.
+Wear appropriate shoes.
+This recommended for your safety.

 Q. Restoring or replacing?

 Although it varies from case to case, here are a few reasons your carpet may not be salvageable:

 - Delamination: Occurs when the backing separates from the carpet fiber.

 - Loss of Adhesion: Caused by prolonged exposure to water or the age of carpet.

 - Carpet Covers Wood Flooring: removing carpeting may to salvage or dry the wood flooring.